Why Social Services Need Smarter Systems

 Modernising information systems isn’t just about convenience - it’s a safeguarding issue.
 For effective multi-agency working to thrive, professionals need tools that support, not hinder, collaboration.

-By learning from those on the front lines and integrating digital solutions that reflect real-world challenges, children’s services can move closer to the joined-up, efficient practice that vulnerable families deserve.
+By learning from those on the front lines and integrating digital solutions that reflect real-world challenges, social services can move closer to the joined-up, efficient practice that vulnerable children and families deserve.

 Sources